canonical/docs.conjure-up.io/en/dev-manual.md

 ```

 - If `bundle.yaml` exists in the spell directory it will be used, otherwise a
-  `bundle-location` is required.
+  `bundle-name` is required.
 See Juju's
   [Using and Creating Bundles][bundles] documentation for more information.

 - `metadata.yaml` contains metadata for the spell.
 See the following section on